 Teaching is an essential part of the fellow’s duties.
 Fellows are expected to impart basic knowledge on a daily basis to medical student and residents.
 All members of a health care team learn from one another, and thus a fellow will ultimately teach their supervising faculty as well as other allied health professionals.

 While rounding on inpatient services, the fellow’s role will considered on par with a junior attending.
 The medical students and residents will present to the fellow and in turn the fellow will use that opportunity to educate them on proper rounding protocols as well as guideline-based stroke treatments and therapies.
 In addition to teaching while rounding, the fellow will be expected to give short talks on the more detailed aspects of stroke care when given the opportunity outside of rounds.
-Intermittently during the year, depending on the fellow’s schedule and resident or medical student availability, the fellow may give more formal didactic lectures as well.
+Twice yearly each fellow will present the resident stroke didactic lecture, and once yearly will present grand rounds for the neurology department.

 The fellow, provided they have time, will participate in the bedside teaching of rotating medical students; this session will occur weekly on Tuesday afternoon.